 Cryogens are liquefied gases such as nitrogen, argon, or helium that pose significant hazards due to their low temperatures.
 They are colorless, odorless and extremely cold.
-Solid carbon dioxide, referred to as dry ice, has handling hazards due extreme cold (-78 ºC).
+Solid carbon dioxide, referred to as dry ice, also has handling hazards due to its extreme cold temperature (-78 ºC).
 The boiling points or sublimation points for cryogens are listed in the table below:

 Note that this document does NOT cover hazards associated with using liquid oxygen or liquid hydrogen.

 Due to the low temperatures all cryogens and dry ice pose the following hazards: